Paleo Falafel Recipe

 The Coconut Flour

 Coconut flour is prebiotic, paleo friendly, and gluten-free.
 It’s used in this recipe in conjunction with tahini to act as a binder for the ingredients in this Paleo Falafel recipe.
-You may also substitute almond flour or chickpea flour for coconut flour.
+You may also substitute almond flour (affiliate link) or chickpea flour (affiliate link) for coconut flour.
 Both of which have either potential or proven prebiotic impacts.
-However, chickpea flour would make this recipe not paleo friendly.
+However, chickpea flour (affiliate link) would make this recipe not paleo-friendly.

-All of the spices and herbs in this recipe are paleo friendly.
+All of the spices and herbs in this recipe are paleo-friendly.
 The garlic cloves and fresh parsley are also prebiotic.
 Meaning they add even more prebiotic potential to this recipe.
-You might also consider adding fresh minced ginger root or turmeric root to this recipe for added healthy benefits and prebiotic potential.
+You might also consider adding fresh minced ginger root or turmeric root to this recipe for added health benefits and prebiotic potential.

 - 2.5 cups cabbage shredded